MafiaHub/blade/stuff/packaging.md

  then executes `./quake2`*)

-We want all binaries to be in the same directory to ensure that people don't accidentally update only parts of their Yamagi Quake II installtion, so they'd end up with a new quake2 executable and old render libraries (`ref_*.so`) and report weird bugs.
+We want all binaries to be in the same directory to ensure that people don't accidentally update only parts of their Blade Engine installtion, so they'd end up with a new quake2 executable and old render libraries (`ref_*.so`) and report weird bugs.

 ## The SYSTEMWIDE and SYSTEMDIR options